AdisonTech/adison-gateway/README.md

 Currently only Wemo Link and Insight nodes are supported.
 See [Issues](https://github.com/AdisonTech/adison-gateway/issues) for status on features in progress.

-Tested on Linux and Windows 7 with NodeJS 4.1 and Meteor 1.2.
+Tested on x86 Linux, Windows 7 and Raspberry PI 2 with NodeJS 4.1 and Meteor 1.2.

 ## License